kunwarmahen/xirr/README.md

 ### 1. Calculate XIRR for a Single Investment

-Run the core script with your cash flow data:
+Run the core script with your cash flow data:

 ```bash
 python xirr.py